2409xoc/node/blog/canvas.md

 </script>

-Pretty nice stuff.
-I can't help but think that I'm only scratching the surface with all of these js libraries, but I'll find out when time comes I guess.
+Really cool stuff.
+I can't help but wonder if I'm only scratching the mere surface with all these libraries, but I guess I can always read the documentation... not.